barecode/Boost-Spring-Boot/README.md

   </plugin>
 ```

-Run `./mvnw clean install`
+Run `./mvnw clean package`

-This produces a [dual layer](https://openliberty.io/blog/2018/09/12/build-and-push-spring-boot-docker-images.html) Docker image for your Spring Boot application.
+This produces a Docker image for your Spring Boot application.

 ### Run the app

 Now run the application.

+Run `docker run -p 9080:9080 spring-petclinic`

 You will notice that Liberty starts and then loads the Spring Boot application.

-Run `docker run -p 9080:9080 spring-petclinic`

 Browse to `http://localhost:9080/`

-The Docker image is [optimized](https://openliberty.io/blog/2018/06/29/optimizing-spring-boot-apps-for-docker.html) to seprate the Spring Boot application from the Spring Boot and third-party libraries.
-This reduces iterative build and deployment time and storage cost.
-The base image is [Open Liberty](https://openliberty.io/) with [Eclipse Open J9](https://www.eclipse.org/openj9/), two Java runtimes designed and optimized for the cloud.
+The Docker image is [optimized](https://openliberty.io/blog/2018/06/29/optimizing-spring-boot-apps-for-docker.html) to separate the Spring Boot application from the Spring Boot and third-party libraries.
+These [two layers](https://openliberty.io/blog/2018/09/12/build-and-push-spring-boot-docker-images.html) reduce iterative build and deployment time, and storage cost.
+The base image is [Open Liberty](https://openliberty.io/) with [Eclipse OpenJ9](https://www.eclipse.org/openj9/), two Java runtimes designed and optimized for the cloud.

 ### Summary